 How can you refinance when your present mortgage servicer does not credit report your mortgage payment?
 There are a couple of ways to do this.
 The least expensive is for you to obtain proof of your mortgage payments for the past twelve (12) month and provide this to your mortgage broker.
 A temporary way to pull the mortgage payments onto the credit reports is via a proprietary system such as Rapid Rescore which is available only to mortgage brokers.
 Your mortgage payment history can be pulled onto the credit reports for the purpose of mortgage refinance by a mortgage originator in cooperation with a credit reporting service through a credit rescoring system.
 This is a temporary fix only; a bridge to refinancing once all other factors are in place.
 The only permanent way to get your credit report to reflect your mortgage payments is to refinance if and when you are eligible.

-How To Qualify To Refinance After Chapter 7?
+How To Qualify For Refinance After Chapter 7

 - Your current taxable income as well as that of the past two years proves you can pay your mortgage and your debt ratio is acceptable to the lender.

-- Your first mortgage is guaranteed by FHA, VA or USDA and you did not have a junior mortgage prior to filing or it is also current with no late payments or see (*) below.
+- You did not have a junior mortgage prior to filing or it is also current with no late payments or see (*) below.

-- No other real estate was included in your bankruptcy or was foreclosed, short sold or surrendered such as investment property or second home.
+- No other real estate was included in your bankruptcy or was foreclosed, short sold or surrendered such as investment property or second home within 4 years.

 - You have no new bad credit whatsoever and no open credit disputes.

-- Your present property value is 10% greater than what you owe on your mortgage, i.e., the house can be sold to payoff the mortgage(s) in full, including the cost of sale.
+- Your present property value is 10% greater than what you owe on your mortgage(s), i.e., the house can be sold to payoff the mortgage(s), in full, including the cost of sale.

-- You have a 660 or greater middle FICO® Score.
+- You have minimum 700 middle FICO® Score (not FAKO score).
 To get an idea of your score range use the FICO® Score Simulator (garbage in = garbage out).

 Investor overlays are measures lenders take to manage risks.
 You may need to shop around as, some lenders require 36 months from the Chapter 7 Discharge.
-Most lenders require higher credit scores, say in the plus 680 range before considering a new loans.
+Most lenders require higher credit scores, say in the plus 700 range before considering a new loans.
 The higher the FICO® Score, the better the rate and the lower the cost of the rate will be offered.
 There is much more that can be discussed on the subject of overlays; perhaps we’ll delve more deeply into investor overlays in a future blog.
-Should we delve into this topic, we will also need to address the concept of underwriting discretion wherein even with no overlays, there is no guarantee financing will occur.

-To bring a Discharged Note back to life, one must reaffirm the debt.
+If your mortgage lender/servicer/bank insists that the mortgage must be reaffirmed, you simply need to call an experienced mortgage banker or broker.
+There are those who will tell you that you must reaffirm the debt.
 Neither your attorney or I would recommend doing this; nor should you, in any case, do so without seeking the advice of your bankruptcy attorney.
 Keep in mind that the reaffirmation must be done prior to the Discharge and that is only your bankruptcy judge that can or will approve a mortgage reaffirmation – my understanding is that many will not.